-- Some people who drink water containing trihalomethanes in excess of the mcl over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer. - Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer. - We met the treatment technique requirement for Total Organic Carbon. - Based on our population, 876 samples were collected of which nine were positive. - 90th percentile.
-Copper and Lead samples were drawn from 31 individual homes of which 0 contained levels exceeding the action level. - + We met the treatment technique requirements for turbidity with greater than 95% of monthly samples less than 0.3 NTU. - HV Results of Harpeth Valley Utility District water sampling. - 1 Average Measurement.
+- Some people who drink water containing trihalomethanes in excess of the mcl over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer. - Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer. - We met the treatment technique requirement for Total Organic Carbon. - Based on our population, 838 samples were collected of which 5 were positive. - 90th percentile.
+Copper and Lead samples were drawn from 31 individual homes of which 0 contained levels exceeding the action level. - + We met the treatment technique requirements for turbidity with 98% of monthly samples less than 0.3 NTU.
+Turbidity is a measure of the cloudiness of the water.
+We monitor it because it is a good indicator of the effectiveness of our filtration system. - HV Results of Harpeth Valley Utility District water sampling. - Average Measurement.